This document provides instructions for working with the draft AV1 Bitstream & Decoding Process Specification.

-The document is built from plaintext section and subsection Markdown files (more specifically, kramdown files) using the Jekyll static site building tool.
-GitHub supports Jekyll natively.
+The specification document is built from plaintext section and subsection Markdown files (more specifically, kramdown files) using the Jekyll static site generator tool.

-Contributors will want to preview their edits locally before submitting pull requests.
+Contributors will want to preview their edits locally before submitting patches for review.
 Doing so requires a sane Ruby and rubygems environment.
 We use rbenv and bundler to “groom” the project environment and avoid conflicts.

 Note that all commands are to be run as an ordinary, unprivileged user.